Code-Institute-Submissions/monanorremo-ms1/README.md

 ## Testing

 The site has been tested manually throughout the process of building the webpage.
 I have gone to great length to ensure that all the aspects of the site works in all screen sizes and also vertically and horizontally.
-The site reacts correctly in different browsers such as Chrome and Firefox.
+The site reacts correctly in different browsers such as Chrome, Firefox, Safari, Internet Explorer.

 Online validators used and approved for HTML and CSS:
 ![W3C CSS validation approved](http://jigsaw.w3.org/css-validator/images/vcss-blue)